gianmarcopicarella/flappy-pig/README.md

 You can now compile and try the game!

 ### Features:
-* 8bit sound effects when the player dies or earns a point
+* 8bit sounds effects when the player dies or earns a point
-* Easy to use controls
+* Easy to play
 * 14fps on average with a clock speed of 16mhz, 2kb of sram and a 1.5inch oled screen
 * Compatible with every monochrome SPI Arduino display